OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/RodLightFilter.md

         default: [ 0, 0, 0 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">filter color.
+        <p class="scene-class-attr-comment">filter color.
 Scales the light within the volume.
 For each color channel, 0=full shadow, 1=no shadow</p>

     </p>